 - [The fund] will vote for proposals to issue shares with preemptive rights if the potential aggregate dilution is 50% or less, or if the company provides a sound business reason for the issuance. - [The fund] will vote for proposals to issue shares without pre-emptive rights if the dilution is less than 20%, or if the company provides an acceptable business case for issuing additional shares. - [The fund] will vote against proposals to issue shares where the number of shares to be issued is not specified or is unlimited. - [The fund] will vote against proposals to issue shares if the shares will be issued at a price that is less than the shares' market price at the time of issue, unless the shares have pre-emptive rights and the issuance is open to all shareholders. - [The fund] will vote against share issuances that could be used as a takeover defence.

-[The fund] may also vote against share issuance proposals if doing so is warranted by the reasons given for the requests.
+[The fund] may also vote against share issuance proposals if doing so is warranted by the reasons given for the requests used to thwart a takeover bid without presenting the bid to shareholders.

 Issuances of blank-cheque preferred shares